 - ‘I can’t think of any other religion which has been vilified and lied about more than Islam in a cultural and systemic way.’
 Really?
 You can’t think of any?
 Not even one?
 The Venetian Ghetto and ‘blood libels’ would like to have a word with you.
 Uncomfortable jokes aside, anti-Muslim bigotry is a very real problem.
 But there is something essential to clarify here: No belief is immune from criticism.
 Theologians, historians, linguists, and scholars of every shade should have the freedom to openly debate–and denounce, should they find it necessary– the merits of any belief system, including Islam.
 And it would not mean for a second that they are engaging in anti-Muslim bigotry.

-- I could take umbrage with the generalization that ‘humans are awful and lack empathy’ or with the statement implying that people who have not directly experienced something must stay silent on it.
+- I could take umbrage with the generalisation that ‘humans are awful and lack empathy’ or with the statement implying that people who have not directly experienced something must stay silent on it.
 But I’ll leave this last point be.
 There’s a special place in hell for people who think disabilities can be approached light-heartedly.
 Though, if you haven’t heard stand up comedian Michael O’Connell call himself a ‘wheelchair comedian,’ well, you’re missing out.

 Most concerning about this article is what it contributes to conversation.
 Though the title is most likely clickbait, it does reflect upon the wider tendency to ascertain whether the people we engage with are not perfectly aligned with our politics before we enter into even casual friendships with them.
 This is part of a larger problem that safe spaces and echo chambers are only symptoms of.
 We are sacrificing the quality of our relationships by disregarding the individual and individuality itself.
 Take a chance.
 Talk to someone you disagree with.
 By no means enter into a lifelong contract with them, but please, take the time to have a well-researched discussion on which economic system is best suited to prosperity.
 Though you could probably wait until the third or fourth date.
 Doesn’t anyone talk about what movies they like to watch anymore?